 A time-independent factor contributing to the negative learning experience could be the loss of human interaction (Marzoli et al., 2021; Eklund et al., 2022; Ljunghammar and Waxell, 2020; Romeo et al., 2021).
-Traditional classroom teaching comprises student-teacher and student-student interaction (discussing e.g. lecture content and social and private life).
-Instead, in distance education such important physical, psychological, and social factors are missing or are limited (Berry, 2019; Lehman, 2006; Raffetti and Di Baldassarre, 2022), affecting the students' metacognition (Romeo et al., 2021; Eklund et al., 2022).
-A lack of social interaction can make students lose self-motivation or social skills or become unaware of limits and obligations, leading potentially to anxiety and depression (Marzoli et al., 2021; Eklund et al., 2022; Ljunghammar and Waxell, 2020; Romeo et al., 2021).
-This demonstrates that for students it is not sufficient to acquire only theoretical knowledge.
-However, it is necessary to grow as a person, apply the newly gained knowledge, and learn from mistakes in a stimulating and social environment (Ferretti et al., 2019; Glagovich and Swierczynski, 2004; Ryoo and Kekelis, 2018).
+Traditional classroom teaching comprises student-teacher and student-student interaction (discussing e.g., lecture content, social and private life).
+Instead, in distance education such important physical, psychological, and social factors are missing or are limited (Berry, 2019; Lehman, 2006; Raffetti and Di Baldassarre, 2022) affecting the students' metacognition (Romeo et al., 2021; Eklund et al., 2022).
+A lack of social interactions can make students lose self-motivation, social skills, or become unaware of limits and obligations leading ultimately potentially to anxiety and depression demonstrates that for - students it is not sufficient to acquire only theoretical knowledge.
+But it is necessary to grow as a person, apply the newly gained knowledge, and learn from mistakes in a stimulating and social environment (Ferretti et al., 2019; Glagovich and Swierczynski, 2004; Ryoo and